Project-Books/books-api/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Resolved any merge conflicts

-For any of the optional checkboxes (e.g. the screenshots one), still check it if it does not apply.
+For any checkbox that does not apply, still check it.

 If in doubt, get in touch with us via our Slack workspace or by creating a new [Q&A discussion on GitHub](https://github.com/Project-Books/books-api/discussions/categories/q-a)